Parallel Order-Based Core Maintenance in Dynamic Graphs: Introduction

-All the above methods are sequential for maintaining core numbers over dynamic graphs, which means each time only one insert or removal edge is handled.
-The problem is that when a burst of a large number of inserted or removed edges comes in, these edges may not be handled on time to keep up with the data stream \cite{gabert2021shared}.
+All the above methods are sequential for maintaining core over dynamic graphs, meaning they handle only one edge insertion or removal at a time.
+The problem is that when a burst of many inserted or removed edges comes in, these edges may not be handled on time to keep up with the data stream~\cite{gabert2021shared}.
 The prevalence of multi-core machines suggests parallelizing the core maintenance algorithms.
 Many multi-core parallel batch algorithms for core maintenance have been proposed in~\cite{hua2019faster,Jin2018,wang2017parallel}.
-All above methods have similar ideas: 1) they use an available structure, e.g. \emph{Join Edge Set}~\cite{hua2019faster} or \emph{Matching Edge Set}~\cite{Jin2018}, to preprocess a batch of inserted or removed edges avoiding repeated computations, and 2) each worker performs the \alg{Traversal} algorithm.
-There are two drawbacks to these approaches.
-First, they are based on the sequential \alg{Traversal} algorithm~\cite{sariyuce2013streaming,li2013efficient}, which is much less efficient than the \alg{Order} algorithm~\cite{hua2019faster,guo2022simplified}.
-Second, they exploit the parallelism only for vertices with different core numbers, that is, they reduce to sequential algorithms when all affected vertices have the same core numbers.
+These algorithms are based on similar ideas: 1) they use an available structure, e.g.~\emph{Join Edge Set}~\cite{hua2019faster}, to preprocess a batch of inserted or removed edges, avoiding repeated computations, and 2) each worker performs the \alg{Traversal} algorithm.
+However, there are three drawbacks to these approaches.
+First, they are based on the sequential \alg{Traversal} algorithm~\cite{sariyuce2013streaming,li2013efficient}, which is proved to be less efficient than the \alg{Order} algorithm~\cite{hua2019faster,guo2022simplified}.
+Second, parallelism can be exploited only for affected vertices with different core numbers; the algorithm is reduced to running sequentially when all affected vertices have the same core numbers.
+Third, the time complexities are not analyzed by the \emph{work-depth} model \cite{cormen2022introduction}, where the work $\mathcal W$ is its sequential running time, and the depth $\mathcal D$ is its running time on an infinite number of processors.

-To overcome the above drawbacks, inspired by the \alg{Simplified-Order} algorithm~\cite{guo2022simplified}, we propose a new parallel algorithm to maintain core numbers for dynamic graphs, so-called the \alg{Parallel-Order} algorithm.
-That is, each worker handles one inserted or removed edge at a time and propagates the affected vertices in order, and we lock vertices for synchronization.
-The parallel order maintenance data structure~\cite{guo2022new} is adopted to maintain the order for all vertices.
-We use the \emph{work and depth model} to analyze our parallel algorithm, where the \emph{work} is the total amount of computations performed by the algorithm and the \emph{depth} is the longest chain of sequential dependencies~\cite{cormen2022introduction}.
-For edge insertion and removal, our parallel approach has the same work as the sequential \alg{Simplified-Order} algorithm~\cite{guo2022simplified}.
-The main contributions of our work are summarized below: \begin{itemize}[noitemsep, leftmargin=*, topsep=0pt]

-\item For edge insertion and removal, we design novel mechanisms for synchronization by only locking vertices in $V^+$ instead of locking all accessed edges.
-In other words, all the neighbors of vertices in $V^+$ are not necessarily locked.
-This is meaningful considering real graphs always have a much larger number of edges than vertices, let alone dense graphs.
-Additionally, for each inserted or removed edge, the size of $V^+$ is typically less than 10.
-Thus, it has a low probability that multiple workers will block as a chain and then reduce to sequential execution.
-Fewer locked vertices will lead to higher parallelism.